fbpx

 A: The government of Qatar is providing incentives such as tax breaks, grants, and favorable policies to encourage construction companies to invest in and adopt digital technologies, ultimately driving innovation and boosting the economy.

-Q7: How are small and medium-sized construction companies in Qatar coping with the initial investment required for AI and ML adoption?
+Q7: How do small and medium-sized construction companies in Qatar cope with the initial investment required for AI and ML adoption?

 A: Small and medium-sized construction companies are exploring collaborations, partnerships, and government-sponsored programs that provide financial assistance to mitigate the initial investment challenges associated with AI and ML adoption.